 In the formation of this plan, any plans that have already been completed that are relevant to Kitsap County Park's parks, recreation, and open space goals have been reviewed and incorporated as necessary.
-In Appendix X, the relevant goals and policies from each of these plans have been recorded and analyzed.
+Park development plans completed within the last ten years were reviewed; older plans will be reviewed and updated as part of any future park development process.
 The plans that have been reviewed include: